juanmbraga/travelling-salesperson-intractability/README.md

 - **`dataset_recipe.txt`** is the file that specifies the datasets that will be used and in which order.

+### To run the project
-**To run the project**, make sure to have installed all of the packages specified in Section 3 of the documentation file.
+Make sure to have installed all of the packages specified in Section 3 of the documentation file.
 Then, simply run `main.py` with Python 3.

 ---
 **Students:**